joelam789/oge2d-js/demo/README.md

   https://rawgit.com/joelam789/oge2d-js/master/demo/dist/index.html

-- Just support playing with keyboard for now
+- Support playing with keyboard or virtual joystick (if open it on mobile)

   Start the game - Enter